sskonda/Transformer-Oriented-GPU-Streaming-Multiprocessor/README.md

   scores-times-V reference

 The MLP and transformer demos validate data preparation and golden arithmetic.
-They are not yet lowered into WarpForge tile programs.
+They are not yet lowered into This SM tile programs.
 Softmax is omitted from the transformer demo.
 See [workloads.md](docs/workloads.md).

 ## Measured Simulation Results